 Some women find that they suffer memory loss during childbirth.
 However, this could be due to the excitement, anticipation, and anxiety we feel during this special event.

 After the baby’s born, moms find they still have brain fog for months to come.
-Factors that contribute to this could be:
+Factors that contribute to this could include:

 - Lack of sleep

 - Not eating enough good, nutritious foods or staying hydrated

 The Hormones Matter website states that as your hormones stabilize then so does your momnesia!
 Trying the tips mentioned above may just help relieve it!

 No need to worry

 The majority of expectant moms will at some stage experience pregnancy brain.
 If you feel brain fog is taking over your life, then step back and take a look at your lifestyle and try and make changes where necessary.

 Remember that your body is putting in a lot of energy and effort to support your pregnancy so go easy on yourself.
 Nourish your body well, get extra rest, and remember – pregnancy brain will soon be a distant memory!

 Featured image source: www.pixabay.com